girish-jha/girish-jha.github.io/_posts/2015-11-06-Unit-testing-with-jasmine-and-karma.md

 ```

 `describe` is a function defined in `jasmine` which is used to create a testFixture.
 You can think of it as a testClass.
-The first parameter to the functiion is a string which acts like the name of the testFixture(or testClass if you prefer that way).
+The first parameter to the function is a string which acts like the name of the testFixture(or testClass if you prefer that way).
 `beforeEach` is a function again part of `jasmine` framework which works like setup to your tests.
 Any code written inside a `beforeEach` will run before each test.
 `inject` and `module` are functions defined in `angular-mocks` which helps us injecting the dependencies, and instantiating the modules respectively.